alokg-812/IIT-Madras/Java/Week1/README.md

     * Why?
 Because a Stack object does *not* support the `insert-rear()` operation.
 If you treated a Stack as a Deque, you could break the program by calling a method the Stack doesn't have.
     * In this specific case, the relationship is inverted: a **Deque is actually a subtype of both Stack and Queue** because it supports *all* of their operations and more.

+## Lecture 6: Classes and Objects
+In Object-Oriented Programming, Objects are the real "things" we work with, and Classes are the blueprints used to create them.